 Timelines established by this policy and associated procedures may be subject to a limited extension if good cause, as defined in this policy and College District regulations, exists.
 The College District shall promptly provide written notice to the parties of an extension and the reason for the extension.

 The College District may request, but shall not require, a written report.
 If a report is made orally, the Title IX coordinator or designee shall reduce the report to written form.

-If the Title IX coordinator determines that the allegations, if proven, would not constitute prohibited conduct as defined by this policy but may constitute a violation of other College District rules or regulations, the Title IX coordinator shall refer the complaint for consideration under the appropriate policy.
+If the Title IX coordinator determines that the allegations, if proven, would not constitute sexual misconduct as defined by this policy but may constitute a violation of other College District rules or regulations, the Title IX coordinator shall refer the complaint for consideration under the appropriate policy.